bespinian/blog/content/posts/vault-migration/index.md

 (AKS) cluster to another.
 The goal was to consolidate infrastructure and reduce the number of AKS clusters that required maintenance.
 The outcome of a somewhat arduous journey is a Bash script that has enabled us to test the migration repeatedly and then perform the migration with a outage of less than 2 minutes.

-By leveraging Vault’s Raft storage and high availability (HA) capabilities, we scripted the migration end-to-end — from snapshot creation to restoring the state, migrating unseal keys, and forwarding DNS traffic to the new instance.
-This automation allowed us to minimize human error, enforce a repeatable process, and ensure minimal downtime.

 This blog post walks through our approach and presents the migration steps in 14 structured chapters.
 Each chapter includes excerpts from the automation script,